 The Design Guidelines establish the guiding principles for review and processing of each development.
 There are other documents that were used as reference for the Design Guidelines or may be referred to for information not found within the Design Guidelines.
-The version currently in effect when the Design Guidelines were adopted shall apply.
+The version currently in place at the time the project is submitted.